Skye725/Cochat_web/README.md

 A web platform for supporting users to tell their personal stories.
-integrated Dify chatbots, including registration and login features.
+integrated Dify chatbots  development platform [click here](https://dify.ai/), including registration and login features.
 new features： inspiration story sharing
 Run with python3.9
 use conda to create a new environment: